MonkeyMan1242/InsaniquariumWEB/README.md

 ## InsaniquariumWEB
 Adds 20+ Insaniquarium fish and aliens to WEBFISHING!

+All fish are found in lakes and rivers, and all aliens in the ocean.

-You can also find this mod at it's [GitHub](https://github.com/MonkeyMan1242/InsaniquariumWEB)
+You can also find this mod at it's [GitHub](https://github.com/MonkeyMan1242/InsaniquariumWEB).

 <details>
 <summary>List of fish</summary>